Basketball positions: Forwards

-As the name suggests, forwards were the main scorers of field goals in the early history of the sport.
+Forwards were the main scorers of field goals in the early history of the sport.
 An example is Jack Cobb.

 Small forward

-The small forward (SF), also known as the three, is considered to be the most versatile of the main five basketball positions.
+The small forward (SF) – also known as the three – is considered to be the most versatile of the main five basketball positions.
 Versatility is key for small forwards due to the nature of their role, which resembles that of a shooting guard more often than that of a power forward.
-This is why the small forward and shooting guard positions are often used interchangeably and referred to as wings.
-This position is like the "Swiss army knife" because they can do just about everything, from scoring, to rebounding, handling the ball, passing, and the ability to defend, if they are a skilled small forward.
+This is why the small forward and shooting guard positions are often used interchangeably and referred to as "wings".
+This position is like the "Swiss Army knife" because skilled players in this position can fill many roles, including scoring, rebounding, handling the ball, passing, and defending.